stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-We add the following helper to the instance class to lookup a JNA function by name:
+which uses the following helper on the instance class to lookup a JNA function by name:

 ```java
 public Function function(String name) {